History of Spanish Goats

 Safeguarding the Genetic Diversity while Promoting the Spanish Goat Breed

-It is 2021 and 15 years have passed since the conservation effort of the pure Spanish goat launched.
-In that time the verified listed breeders have grown from less than 50 verified breeders to over 250 verified breeders.
+It is 2022 and 15 years have passed since the conservation effort of the Fullblood Spanish goat launched.
+In that time the Breeder List has grown from less than 50 verified breeders to over 300 Verified & Certified Breeders.
 We have a DNA Spanish Goat Registry to ensure the purity of the genetics and the seed stock for future producers.
 We have two DNA Registered Seed Stock Live Spanish Goat Auction/Educational Events, We have a Spanish Goat Breeder Handbook, Spanish Goat Breeder Boot Camp, and Spanish Goat Breed Documentary coming out this year.
 Also launching this year is the Spanish Goat Youth Breeder Program and the Spanish Goat Performance Index.
 All of these tools are brought forward for the benefit of the Spanish goat breeder and all proceeds benefit the promotion of the Spanish goat breed as well as scholarships for the Spanish Goat Youth Breeder Program.

 We would like to extend our thanks to everyone who has helped in this effort.